 Why Do Parrots Have Eyelids?

-Parrots have eyelids for two purposes.
-They:
+Parrots have eyelids for these purposes:

-Parrots’ eyelids protect their corneas and enable them to watch out for predators.
+Parrots’ eyelids protect the corneas, enabling them to check for predators.
 According to Slatter’s Fundamentals of Veterinary Ophthalmology, parrots can use their third eyelid voluntarily.
-Parrots use it in the following situations:

 Feeding Their Young

-Baby chicks are blind during the first few days of their lives.
-They can’t see where the food is and may accidentally poke their parent in the eye.
+Baby chicks are blind during the first few days of their lives, so they can’t see where their food is and may accidentally poke a parent in the eye.

 Protection During Flight